Social credit system: Judgment defaulter blacklist

+In certain test programs, public humiliation is used as a mechanism to deter sanctioned individuals but mainly targets trust-breaking legal persons.
+Mugshots of blacklisted individuals are sometimes displayed on large LED screens on buildings or shown before the movie in movie theaters.
+Certain personal information of the blacklisted people is deliberately made accessible to the public and is displayed online as well as at various public venues such as movie theaters and buses.
 In 2019, a Hebei court released an app showing a "map of deadbeat debtors" within 500 meters and encouraged users to report individuals who they believed could repay their debts.
-According to China Daily, A spokesman of the court stated that "it's a part of our measures to enforce our rulings and create a socially credible environment."
+According to China Daily, a spokesman of the court stated that "it's a part of our measures to enforce our rulings and create a socially credible environment."

 The Supreme People's Court's blacklist is one of its most important enforcement tools and its use has resulted in the recovery of tens of trillions of RMB for fines and delinquent repayments as of 2023.
 Chinese founders are increasingly placed on the national debtor blacklist by venture capitalists seeking a return of invested funds.
+Restrictions associated with the social credit system are "almost entirely restricted to the court judgment defaulter list", according to Jeremy Daum of Yale University, who adds that the judgment defaulter blacklist is "so distinct from other social credit blacklists, however, that it is probably best to understand the defaulter list solely as a court enforcement mechanism rather than thinking of it as 'social credit' at all".

 Sectoral blacklists

 Many sectoral blacklists exist and are managed by a variety of regulatory and administrative bodies.
 Primarily, the penalties for being included on these blacklists are discretionary restrictions in administrative processes and interactions with the government.
 For example, regulators may exclude a company on a sectoral blacklist from participating in public procurement, revoke government funding or subsidies, cancel permits or revoke qualifications or certifications, or restrict the issuance of corporate bonds.
 Penalties cannot be developed ad hoc and must instead be based in national level law and regulation.
 Penalties from inclusion on sectoral blacklists may be imposed both on the violating company as well as legal representatives, senior company management, and the staff directly responsible for the violation that placed the company on the blacklist.
 Multiple government bodies may impose restrictions as a result of a person or company's inclusion on a sectoral blacklist.
 The availability of sectoral blacklist with the public also means that potential business partners may act accordingly and decline to deal with a blacklisted company.